LOCATION

 Mona was resettled in 1860.
 This year also saw the beginning of Chicken Creek, an original name that was changed to Levan in 1867.
 Early settlement activity centered around Nephi was Salt Creek Fort was built in 1854 and continued after the end of the Walker War.

 It was well documented that most of the agricultural crops were destroyed early in 1855 by a combination of grasshoppers and a cyclone.
 The Juab Latter-Day Saint Stake Tabernacle was dedicated in 1865, and telegraph lines came a year later.
-Settlement activity shifted predominately to the north when then first mining strikes were reported in the Tintic area of north central Juab County in 1869 and 1870.
+Settlement activity shifted predominantly to the north when the first mining strikes were reported in the Tintic area of north central Juab County in 1869 and 1870.

 Silver City and Diamond, in the Tintic area, registered the first substantial claims, and Eureka and Mammoth quickly followed them.
 Mammoth grew to the point that it was incorporated in 1910, though diminishing population finally forced it to relinquish its corporate status in 1929.